 However, one of the predictions for 2018 is that personalisation will start shifting towards ‘what’s next’ versus ‘what was’.
-New and upcoming machine learning and data science-based features and platforms will soon give us the opportunity to harness content and data and anticipate of the needs of our customers, therefore being able to send them personalised emails that meet their demands.
+New and upcoming machine learning and data science-based features and platforms will soon give us the opportunity to harness content and data.
+So you can anticipate the needs of our customers and send them personalised emails that meet their demands.
 Awesome!

 4. Marketers will own the multi-channel experience like never before

-As mentioned earlier with the new marketing funnel, as the result of new tools and technologies constantly being released, marketers ‘will begin to fully tackle the customer lifecycle, first with email marketing and then with other channels such as paid, social, direct mail and on-site personalisation.’
+As mentioned earlier with the new marketing funnel, marketers ‘will begin to fully tackle the customer lifecycle, first with email marketing and then with other channels such as paid, social, direct mail and on-site personalisation.’

 The article uses the term ‘Lifestyle Marketing’ here.
 I love that.
 Basically, we can’t just focus on acquisition and loyalty anymore.
 In 2018, we need to be more accountable for each customer touchpoint, from purchase to pre-delivery through to retention and win-back.
 We need to continue offering value every step of the way!